tomas-ravalli/dynamic-pricing-engine/README.md

 ## Modeling

+The goal is not just to build a black-box forecasting model, but to create a system that models the underlying drivers of ticket sales.
+By breaking down the problem into its constituent parts (time-series patterns, event-based impacts, external factors), we can better understand how each component contributes to the final outcome and more accurately quantify uncertainty.
+This approach, inspired by building a "driver tree" for the business, allows us to pinpoint the exact sources of error and continuously refine our understanding of the market.

-The modeling strategy followed a two-stage process: first *predict*, then *optimize*.
-The system first forecasts demand and then uses that forecast within a *Decision Engine* to find the optimal price.
+This philosophy translates into a two-stage process: first **predict**, then **optimize**.
+The system first forecasts demand based on our business theory and then uses that forecast within a *Decision Engine* to find the optimal price.

 ### Stage 1: 📈 Demand Forecasting